 Upgrading your desktop environment can be a bit nerve-racking.
 Questions regarding stability, application compatibility and worries over random failure midstream may hinder the quick adoption of the newest version of any operating system.

 Ubuntu 11.04 can help quell those fears.
 The newly released OS sports an ambitious desktop environment called Unity that is intended to streamline the Ubuntu user experience.
-Unity is now Ubuntu’s default desktop environment, although the option to revert to
+Unity is now Ubuntu’s default desktop environment, although the option to revert to Gnome is still available.

 Unity includes new components—called Launcher, Dash and Panel—to help users navigate the operating system faster and more efficiently: